Skip to main content

 Building the Building

-Gracing Darwin’s skyline with its unique slopping architecture, Charles Darwin University’s (CDU) new city campus has officially opened its gallery doors, the first display a tribute to the building’s construction, reflecting on half a century of history.
+Gracing Darwin’s skyline with its unique sloping architecture, Charles Darwin University’s (CDU) new city campus has officially opened its gallery doors, the first display a tribute to the building’s construction, reflecting on half a century of history.

 By Jenna Kirkham